About Ho-Ho-Kus's Business & Tax Landscape

 Estate Planning and Generational Wealth for Ho-Ho-Kus Families

-Many Ho-Ho-Kus families have been building wealth for decades — through a combination of professional income, investment accounts, real estate appreciation, and retirement savings.
+Many Ho-Ho-Kus families have been building wealth for decades — through professional income, investment accounts, real estate appreciation, and retirement savings.
 As household net worth grows, estate planning transitions from a theoretical concern to an immediate priority.
-The federal estate and gift tax exemption under current law is approximately $13.6 million per individual, but is scheduled to sunset in 2026, potentially reverting to roughly half that amount.
-Ho-Ho-Kus families with estates approaching or exceeding even the reduced post-sunset threshold should be actively planning now.
+The federal estate and gift tax exemption is approximately $13.6 million per individual under current law, but is scheduled to sunset in 2026 — potentially reverting to roughly half that amount.
+Ho-Ho-Kus families approaching or exceeding even the reduced post-sunset threshold should be actively planning now.

 New Jersey eliminated its state estate tax in 2018, which removed one layer of concern for NJ residents.
-However, NJ retains an inheritance tax that applies to assets left to non-lineal heirs — meaning gifts or bequests to siblings, friends, nieces, nephews, or domestic partners who are not spouses or lineal descendants may be subject to NJ inheritance tax at rates up to 16%.
-Ho-Ho-Kus families with non-traditional family structures or charitable bequest intentions should plan around NJ inheritance tax explicitly.
+However, NJ retains an inheritance tax on assets left to non-lineal heirs.
+Gifts or bequests to siblings, friends, nieces, nephews, or domestic partners who are not spouses or lineal descendants may be subject to NJ inheritance tax at rates up to 16%.
+Families with non-traditional structures or charitable bequest intentions should plan around this explicitly.

 Nearby Areas We Also Serve